Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.
 But we may receive compensation when you click links on our site.
 Learn more about how we make money from our partners.

 Average Subaru BRZ insurance rates

-According to our estimates, auto insurance for a Subaru BRZ costs about $154 a month — or $1,848 a year.
-This estimate is about $500 higher than the national average, but your actual cost could vary.
-For example, the average cost of insurance in Idaho is $1,053, compared to a much higher $2,201 in Georgia.
+According to our estimates, auto insurance for a Subaru BRZ costs about $154 a month — or $1,848 a year, about $500 more than the national average.
+With a base price of $25,495, the annual insurance cost–to–base car price ratio is a slightly high 7.2%.